croatian pavilion at the 60TH

 By the Means at Hand relies on solidarity and a growing network of artists and contributors who have stepped up to the challenge of finding alternative means to deliver their works to Venice.
 What follows are the names and websites of contributing artists without whom this project would not be possible.
 This list will be regularly updated as works continue to find their way to the Croatian Pavilion from all corners of the world.

-Works Inventory PDF / Works Inventory web page (last addition: 7 Sept 2024)
+Works Inventory PDF / Works Inventory web page (last change: 24 Nov 2024)

 A

-Adriana Bogdanova, Adrijana Gvozdenović, Ahmet Öğüt, Akshay Bhoan, Alban Muja, Alejandro Cesarco, Alisa Oleva, Alison Turnbull, Amanda Trager & Erik Moskowitz, Ana Bilankov, Ana Hoffner ex-Prvulovic, Ana Maria Millan, Ana Pavlović, Ana Prvački with 19 MFA Public Art students from Bauhaus University, Ana Roldan, Anahita Razmi, Anamarija Ami Podrebarac, Andrea Božić, Andrea Breinbauer, Andrea Knezović, Andrea Medjesi-Jones, Andrew M Mezvinsky, Andrii Dostliev, Anita Sulimanović, Ann Yan, Anna Mészáros, Anna Perach, Anna Schwanz, Anne Bean with Serah Chule (aka Serah Chibombwe), Annika Ström, Ant Hampton, Arseny Zhilyaev, Asako Iwama, Ashkan Sepahvand, Assaf Gruber, Asya Gefter, Aude Hérail Jäger, Azra Halilović
+Adriana Bogdanova, Adrijana Gvozdenović, Ahmet Öğüt, Akshay Bhoan, Alban Muja, Alisa Oleva, Alison Turnbull, Amanda Trager & Erik Moskowitz, Ana Pavlović, Ana Prvački with 19 MFA Public Art students from Bauhaus University, Ana Roldan, Anahita Razmi, Anamarija Ami Podrebarac, Andrea Božić, Andrea Breinbauer, Andrea Knezović, Andrea Medjesi-Jones, Andrew M Mezvinsky, Andrii Dostliev, Anita Sulimanović, Ann Yan, Anna Mészáros, Anna Perach, Anna Schwanz, Anne Bean with Serah Chule (aka Serah Chibombwe), Annika Ström, Ant Hampton, Arseny Zhilyaev, Asako Iwama, Ashkan Sepahvand, Assaf Gruber, Asya Gefter, Aude Hérail Jäger, Azra Halilović

 B